vemparala/sms-fe-challenge/README.md

 ## Only JSON server

-Run `ng run mock:server` for a json server.
+Run `npm run mock:server` for a json server.
 Navigate to `http://localhost:3000/`.

 ## Code scaffolding